samply/blaze/README.md

 * [Architecture](docs/architecture.md)
 * [Implementation](docs/implementation/README.md)

-## Development

-Pull requests are welcome.
-Please consider the [development](DEVELOPMENT.md) documentation before creating one.

 ## YourKit Profiler

 ![YourKit logo](https://www.yourkit.com/images/yklogo.png)

-The developers of Blaze uses the YourKit profiler to optimize performance.
+The developers of Blaze use the YourKit profiler to optimize performance.
 YourKit supports open source projects with innovative and intelligent tools for monitoring and profiling Java and .NET applications.
 YourKit is the creator of [YourKit Java Profiler][6], [YourKit .NET Profiler][7] and [YourKit YouMonitor][8].

 ## License

-Copyright 2019 - 2024 The Samply Community
+Copyright 2019-2024, The Blaze Community.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

 http://www.apache.org/licenses/LICENSE-2.0

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## References

 [3]: <https://cql.hl7.org/tests.html>
 [4]: <https://alexanderkiel.gitbook.io/blaze/deployment>